 We do not own or operate facilities for the manufacture of our product candidates, and we do not have any manufacturing personnel.
 We currently have no plans to build our own clinical or commercial scale manufacturing capabilities.
 Janssen has provided us with its existing inventory of clinical supply of tipifarnib.
 Janssen also provided us with its existing inventory of crude drug substance and bulk key intermediate for manufacture of drug substance for tipifarnib.
 A portion of the clinical supply of tablets of tipifarnib provided by Janssen have a non-uniform surface where the film coating on the tablets has worn away to a varying degree.
 We believe this surface erosion is a cosmetic defect only and has no impact on patient safety or the effectiveness of the tablets, and an insignificant impact on taste masking.
+We have recently developed a modified drug product manufacturing process and a modified tablet formulation of tipifarnib which we plan to use in our ongoing Phase 2 clinical trials and in any future clinical trials of tipifarnib.

+We have conducted pre-clinical studies to evaluate the relative bioavailability and compare other pharmaceutical properties of the original tablets and the modified tablets.
+However we cannot be certain that in our clinical studies we will not observe differences between the tablets which could impact clinical outcomes.
 We rely, and expect to continue to rely, on third parties, for the manufacture of additional clinical supplies of tipifarnib and our other product candidates for preclinical and clinical testing.
 We will rely on third parties as well for commercial manufacture if any of our product candidates receive marketing approval.
 This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates or products or such quantities at an acceptable cost or quality, which could delay, prevent or impair our development or commercialization efforts.
 We also expect to rely on other third parties to store and distribute drug supplies for our clinical trials.

 The manufacture of pharmaceutical products is complex and requires significant expertise and capital investment, including the development of drug formulation and manufacturing techniques and process controls.
 Manufacturers of pharmaceutical products often encounter difficulties in production, particularly in scaling up and validating initial production and absence of contamination.
 These problems include difficulties with production costs and yields, quality control, including stability of the product, quality assurance testing, operator error, shortages of qualified personnel, as well as compliance with strictly enforced federal, state and foreign regulations.
 Furthermore, if contaminants are discovered in our products or in the manufacturing facilities in which our products are made, such manufacturing facilities may need to be closed for an extended period of time to investigate and remedy the contamination.
-Our initial liquid formulation of KO-947 for intravenous dosing did not demonstrate stability characteristics consistent with our specifications, which resulted in a delay in the completion of our manufacturing activities for clinical supplies of KO-947 and a delay in submitting an IND for KO-947.
-Accordingly, we have continued our formulation development work to develop a lyophilized formulation of KO-947 for use in clinical trials.
-We cannot assure that our lyophilized formulation will have the stability and sterility characteristics that are acceptable to us or the FDA.